duffney/notation-sign-action/README.md

 # Notary Sign Action
 A GitHub action for digitally signing container images hosted on an OCI-conformant registry with [Notary](https://github.com/notaryproject/notary).

-> **IMPORTANT**
-> The Notary Sign Action assumes the Notation CLI is installed.
-To add the Notation CLI to your runner, use the [setup-notation](https://github.com/Duffney/setup-notation) action.

 ## Usage

 Sign an image: